Top 100 Things to Do in Santa Cruz!

 Dance classes are something you can take while you're here to learn a little about our culture.
 Bolivian culture is permeated by music, dance, and folklore.

 Museums and Galleries.
 I’ve mentioned some already, but this page contains the list I compiled during a “challenge” week I set for myself after reading on a very popular worldwide travel forum that "Santa Cruz is not a museum city".
 During this week I visited the nearly 40 museums and art galleries Santa Cruz has!
-Some of my favorites are the Guaraní Museum, the Manzana Uno Art Gallery, the Roberto Mamani Mamani Gallery, the Sacred Art Museum, the Noel Kempff Museum of Natural History, the Regional History Museum, and the new largest cultural center in Bolivia, the Centro Cultural de Santa Cruz, inaugurated in October 2009.
+Some of my favorites are the Guaraní Museum, the Manzana Uno Art Gallery, the Roberto Mamani Mamani Gallery, the Sacred Art Museum, the Noel Kempff Museum of Natural History, the Regional History Museum, and the new largest cultural center in Bolivia, the Centro Cultural de Santa Cruz.

 Cathedrals and Churches.
 Santa Cruz, like any Spain/Catholic Church established city or town, has at least one main plaza with a main Cathedral.
 Our main plaza is Plaza 24 de Septiembre and our main Cathedral is the Basilica de San Lorenzo.
 It houses the Museum of Sacred Art, which has some absolutely gorgeous pieces and tons of history.
 However, there are many other pretty and very historical churches and cathedrals in the city.
 If learning about our history is among the things you might enjoy, visit the cathedrals.
 Most are very ornate with lots of statues, intricately carved wood detailing, and lots of gold, silver and gems on their altars.
 Over 90% of Bolivians profess to be devout Catholics.
 It’s amazing to see that in the poorest country in South America where theft and petty theft are rampant and poverty is on the rise, people wouldn’t even think of stealing from God.